 With digitalization, violators have developed multiple ways to deceive the audience.
 Let’s have a look at a few:

-● Trademark Infringement: This is one of the most common forms of infringements.
+- Trademark Infringement: This is one of the most common forms of infringement.
 It involves the unauthorized use of a trademark, that is a word, symbol, design, or a combination of the same, that a company uses to distinguish its products, solutions, or services from others.

-● Copyright Infringement: Another major form of brand infringement, it is the unauthorized use of the original expressions and ideas of another seller.
+- Copyright Infringement: Another major form of brand infringement, is the unauthorized use of the original expressions and ideas of another seller.
 Violators produce counterfeit products that are visually identical to an existing product made by a brand, created with no knowledge of the original brand.

-● Typosquatting: There are a growing number of websites with slight variations of domain names for popular online sites, for attracting consumers and projecting them to counterfeit products.
+- Typosquatting: There are a growing number of websites with slight variations of domain names for popular online sites, to attract consumers and project them to counterfeit products.
 This form of infringement is typosquatting.

-● Cybersquatting: Through cybersquatting, infringers claim domain names to take advantage of trademarks belonging to someone else, and typically to use those domains for their benefit.
+- Cybersquatting: Through cybersquatting, infringers claim domain names to take advantage of trademarks belonging to someone else, and typically use those domains for their benefit.

-The various forms of brand infringement calls for high awareness of a brand’s digital surroundings, strict vigilance and proactive brand protection practices.
+The various forms of brand infringement call for high awareness of a brand’s digital surroundings, strict vigilance, and proactive brand protection practices.

 Real Instances of Brand Infringement

-Ever since a number of infamous infringement incidents came to the light, the impact of brand infringements on a business is gaining global attention.
-For online businesses, infringement not only causes financial losses but also the loss of customer engagement through diverted customer base, reduced website traffic, stolen customer data and reputation damage through misrepresentation.
+Ever since a number of infamous infringement incidents came to light, the impact of brand infringements on a business has been gaining global attention.
+For online businesses, infringement not only causes financial losses but also the loss of customer engagement through a diverted customer base, reduced website traffic, stolen customer data, and reputation damage through misrepresentation.

 Hence in the court, Bisleri faced an interim injunction for trademark infringement.